Logmaster-Heavy/logmaster-geotab-integration/README.md

 ![geotab-config.png](images/readme/geotab-config.png)

-On the 'Files' Tab, click on 'Add' button, then upload all the 'dist' folder
+On the 'Files' Tab, click on 'Add' button, then upload only the 'dist' folder

 ![geotab-add-files.png](images/readme/geotab-add-files.png)